Worlds Collide (2022): Aftermath

 Tyler Bate opened the following episode of NXT to talk about his loss to Bron Breakker, only to be interrupted by Gallus (Joe Coffey, Mark Coffey, and Wolfgang).
 They attacked Bate and also took out security guards.
 Breakker made the save, and a tag team match pitting Breakker and Bate against Joe and Mark was scheduled for that episode's main event, where Breakker and Bate won.
 Afterwards, they were attacked by JD McDonagh, who wanted another shot at the NXT Championship after losing to Breakker at Heatwave.
-This set up a match between Bate and McDonagh to determine the number one contender for the title on the September 20 episode of NXT where McDonagh was victorious.
+This set up a match between Bate and McDonagh to determine the number one contender for the title on the September 20 episode where McDonagh was victorious.

 On the September 13 episode of NXT, The Creed Brothers (Brutus Creed and Julius Creed) took on Pretty Deadly (Kit Wilson and Elton Prince) in a Steel Cage match for the NXT Tag Team Championship.
-After interference from Damon Kemp, who handcuffed Julius to the top of the cage, Wilson and Prince pinned Brutus following a second Spilt Milk (a spinebuster/neckbreaker combination) to retain the titles.
-An ambulance match between Julius and Kemp would later be scheduled for Halloween Havoc, with the added stipulation that Brutus must leave NXT should Julius lose.
+Pretty Deadly retained after Damon Kemp handcuffed Julius to the top of the cage, leaving Brutus to fight Pretty Deadly alone.
+The Creed Brothers would continue their feud with Kemp over the next few weeks and on the October 4 episode, an ambulance match between Julius and Kemp was scheduled for Halloween Havoc, with the added stipulation that Brutus must leave NXT should Julius lose.

 For costing them the NXT Women's Tag Team Championship, Toxic Attraction (Gigi Dolin and Jacy Jayne) faced Doudrop and Nikki A.S.H. on the following episode of NXT in a losing effort.

 For costing him the NXT North American Championship, Trick Williams took on Ricochet on the following episode of NXT in a losing effort.